Kenya's Ayunga scores a brace to fire Bristol Rovers past Portsmouth | Goal.com

 “I’m gutted that we have not had fans here after this performance.
 The fans would have gone home delighted with that win, lose or draw."

-The next game for Atyunga and teammates will be an away trip to Gillingham.
+The next game for Ayunga and teammates will be an away trip to Gillingham.